chadblack/2019MLA/assignments.md

 1. **Weekly Reports:**  (30%)

-Each week, students will write a 1-1.5 page paper that synthesizes the readings, and connects them to weekly themes in class.
-Weekly Reports are due at the end of class on Thursday.
-They should be typed.
+Each week, students will write a 1 page paper that synthesizes the readings, and connects them to weekly themes in class.
+Weekly Reports are due by midnight on Thursday, uploaded onto Canvas.
 The report will respond to all three of the following prompts:

   1. Identify at least one concept, event, claim, or proper noun mentioned in the readings that is unfamiliar to you.
 Use [Reference Tools on the